-Uralla Shire Council provides a sewerage collection and treatment system for the Uralla township.
-A low pressure sewer system for Bundarra is in development through the Bundarra Sewerage Scheme.
+Uralla Shire Council provides sewerage collection and treatment systems for the Uralla and Bundarra townships.

 The sewerage network comprises your property drain, its connection to the Council main, junctions, manholes, pump stations and the sewerage treatment plant.

 Everything that goes down the drain in your kitchen, bathroom or laundry is wastewater, “black water” or sewerage.
-It is all collected in the sewer network and transported to the Uralla sewerage treatment plant on Rifle Range Road.
-The sewerage network is not designed to collect stormwater.
+It is all collected in the sewer network and transported to the Uralla sewerage treatment plant on Rifle Range Road, or to the Bundarra sewer treatment plant on Mount Drummond Road.
+The sewerage networks are not designed to collect stormwater.

-At the sewerage treatment plant all wastewater is processed to environmental and health standards and released back into the catchment.
+At the sewerage treatment plants all wastewater is processed to environmental and health standards and released back into the catchment.

 Your home is connected to the Council sewer system through the house drain.
 Property owners are responsible for maintenance and repairs of the drain within their property up to the connection point with Council's sewer network (the property sewer junction).

 Uralla Shire Council is responsible for the network to the first junction within a property as well as the maintenance of the treatment plant, pipes, and pumping stations that transport and treat sewage.

 To locate the sewer mains/house drains located on your property, please submit a Planning Certificate Application form and select "drainage diagram".
 This form is available through our Applications Forms page.

 To avoid blockages in the sewer network - either on your property or elsewhere - you should only flush the three P’s down your loo: Poo, Pee and Paper (toilet paper).
 Anything else should be disposed of in an appropriate bin.